JeremyBorden/Fall-2024-Biodiversity/README.md

 Jeremy Borden, Chelsey Hunts, Dawit Mengesha, Yusup Amat, Sriram Raghunath

-This repo contains the project 'Occupancy Modelling of Birds in the Amazon Rainforest.
+This repo contains the project 'Occupancy Modeling of Birds in the Amazon Rainforest.

 A brief summary of our project: